snoozebaumer/beat-realtime-stats/README.md

   * can be called from browser.
 Shows user interface.

 ### Endpoints that require Authentication

+> :warning: Keep in mind that this authentication method is in no way to be considered safe.
+This application didn't run publically, so SSL encryption through HTTPS and WSS wasn't available to us.

 Closed endpoints require a valid Token to be included in the authentication header of the request.
 The token can be found in the .env file created during setup.